 Who Can Sue for Wrongful Death?

 Georgia law is clear about who can bring a wrongful death claim.
-OCGA § 51-4-2 outlines the details.
-The following people, in order, can bring a case:
+Under O.C.G.A. § 51-4-2, the following people, in order, could bring a case:

 - A surviving spouse